The Logical Structure of Physical Laws: A Fixed Point Reconstruction: Introduction

 Our second aim is to give a repair that preserves the self-subsumption idea while preventing the type collapse.
 The central move is to keep distinct the type of \emph{laws} (elements of a candidate domain) and the type of \emph{law-packages} (sets, subspaces, or other structured collections of laws).
 Once this distinction is enforced, the self-subsumption biconditional becomes a fixed point equation for an induced admissibility operator.
 In the basic setting where packages form a complete lattice and the admissibility operator is monotone, Tarski's theorem guarantees fixed points and provides canonical extremal solutions, in particular a least fixed point $\mu\F$ \cite{Tarski1955}.
 This brings self-reference into a familiar and mathematically controlled form, analogous in spirit (though not identical in purpose) to fixed point treatments of semantic self-reference \cite{Kripke1975}.

-Our third aim is to explain how this fixed point normal form functions as a useful template in physics.
+Our third aim is to explain how this fixed-point normal form functions as a useful template in physics.
 The formalism is not proposed as a machine that derives the laws of nature from first principles.
 Rather, it isolates a structural pattern already implicit in practice: Once a candidate domain $\Sigma$ is fixed and one specifies admissibility constraints, one obtains a completion map $\F$ whose fixed points are exactly the closed, admissible theory-packages.
 Importantly, such completion maps need not be inflationary.
 A "seed" $S$ may serve only to extract constraints that determine an admissible completion $\F(S)$, without requiring $S\subseteq \F(S)$.
 This feature matches common physics methodology, where a partial commitment can select a canonical completion under additional principles.

-The main results can be summarised as follows: \begin{enumerate}[label=(\roman*)] \item We show that an extensional set-theoretic formulation of self-subsumption either becomes ill-typed or collapses into self-membership once levels are identified. \item We give a typed reconstruction in which self-subsumption is equivalent to a fixed point equation $P=\F(P)$ on a lattice of packages, with canonical minimal choice $P=\mu\F$ under monotonicity. \item We provide an invariance-based construction of monotone admissibility operators via a Galois correspondence between packages and symmetry groups, and illustrate the framework with toy instantiations for QED and GR. \end{enumerate} In that light, the plan of the paper is as follows: Section~2 diagnoses the failure of the extensional formulation.
+The main results can be summarised as follows: \begin{enumerate}[label=(\roman*)] \item We show that an extensional set-theoretic formulation of self-subsumption either becomes ill-typed or collapses into self-membership once levels are identified. \item We give a typed reconstruction in which self-subsumption is equivalent to a fixed point equation $P=\F(P)$ on a lattice of packages, with canonical minimal choice $P=\mu\F$ under monotonicity. \item We provide an invariance-based construction of monotone admissibility operators via a Galois correspondence between packages and symmetry groups, and illustrate the framework with toy instantiations for QED and GR. \end{enumerate} We should also note that we do not claim uniqueness or correctness of $\Sigma$ or $\F$; those encode substantive physical choices.
+Our contribution is the fixed-point architecture and its invariance-based construction of admissibility operators.

+In that light, the plan of the paper is as follows: Section~2 diagnoses the failure of the extensional formulation.
 Section~3 develops the typed fixed point reconstruction and establishes the fixed point normal form.
 Section~4 explains how to instantiate the schema in physics via completion operators encoding constitutive constraints.
 Section~5 presents the QED and GR examples.
 We conclude by summarising what the fixed point viewpoint clarifies, and what it does not attempt to settle about the metaphysics of laws.